• Skip to primary navigation

 • If your tahini is very thick, add a splash of water (up to 1 tbsp) to thin the sauce.
 This is the organic tahini that I use and love.
 The texture is perfect for dressing, it tastes delicious and it's not bitter at all like some tahini's taste.

 • Use fresh tomatoes, canned tomatoes will not taste the same in this salad.
-However, you can use canned artichokes and chickpeas because it won't impact the flavor.
+However, you can use canned artichokes and chickpeas.

 Want More Vegan Zucchini Recipes?